snarfed/granary/README.md

     vs real name vs path alias.
 This specifically detects when a user name is probably actually a real name because it has a space.
   * Uploading: detect and handle App Engine's 10MB HTTP request limit.
+  * Bug fix in create: handle unicode characters in photo/video description, hashtags, and comment text.
 * Atom:
   * Bug fix: escape &s in attachments' text (e.g. quote tweets).